-This DP was largely supported, however, the similarities, surrounding the design, between this and DP8 have led us to amalgamate the two DPs to form one overarching Airspace Dimensions DP.
+This DP was largely supported, however, the similarities, surrounding the design, between this and the original DP8 have led us to amalgamate the two DPs to form one overarching Airspace Dimensions DP.
+Continuous Climb and Descent Operations form part of the drive for efficiency and the DP reworded for simplicity.